home-assistant/home-assistant.io/source/_components/opnsense.markdown

 ## Presence detection

-This platform allows you to detect presence by looking at devices connected to an OPNsense router
+This platform allows you to detect presence by looking at devices connected to an OPNsense router.